BetonQuest/BetonQuest/docs/API/Logging.md

 ??? info "Logger Topics"
     The BetonQuestLogger supports topics, which give your log messages a prefix like `(Database)`.
     You can use a topic for each class or for each BetonQuestLogger instance.
-The convention is to use _PascalCase_.
     Topics are supposed to give important log messages extra attention by making them stand out.
+    The naming convention is to use _PascalCase_ for topics.

 ## Obtaining a BetonQuestLogger Instance